willow2333/mMHtyper/README.md

 ### Overview

 &emsp; &emsp; mMHtyper is an end-to-end pipeline for recognizing the multi-SNP microhaplotypes in Nanopore sequencing data.
-If you have more than 2 SNPs to recognize microhaplotypes, you can choose mMHtyper not MHtyper.
+If you have more than two SNPs to recognize microhaplotypes, you can choose mMHtyper not MHtyper.

 ### mMHtyper workflow